dngulin/ksi/Documentation~/api/T.ManagedRefList.1.g.md

 Parameters
 - `self` — list to iterate

-Returns the iterator to use in the foreach loop
+Returns the iterator to use in the foreach loop.

 ### \(in ManagedRefList\<T\>\).RefReadonlyIter\(\)